syuchan1005/MCPluginDebugger/README.md

 1. Open your IntelliJ IDEA. and open plugins setting.
 2. Click `Browse repositories...`.
-3. type `MCPluginDebugger` in SearchBox.
+3. input `MCPluginDebugger` in SearchBox.
 4. click `Install` and restart it!
 5. Open `View -> Tool Windows -> MCDebugConsole` and write your config.